Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

 - Allow to air dry.

-Alternatively, implement the steps above when using the Control III Disinfectant – CPAP Cleaning Solution, which is a hospital-grade disinfectant.
-The Control III Disinfectant is added to water for a 100% effective cleaning solution.
+Alternatively, implement similar steps to the above when using the Control III Disinfectant – CPAP Cleaning Solution, which is a hospital-grade disinfectant.
+The Control III Disinfectant is added to water for a 99.9% effective cleaning solution.

-- First, wash your mask using the steps found above.
+- Wash your mask following the steps above.

 - Mix one ounce of Control III Disinfectant per gallon of water and place the mixture in a spray bottle.